astraly-labs/Pragma/docs/versioned_docs/version-V3/starknet/data-feeds/Supported Assets.md

 ---

-Empiric supports specific pairs that are listed and traded by our data partners.
+Pragma supports specific pairs that are listed and traded by our data partners.
 We also support a broader concept of currencies (each pair is a price of the quote currency in terms of the base currency).
 For pairs not listed, their price can be deduced by "hoping" using pairs that are listed, e.g. we can combine ETH/USD and BTC/USD to get a ETH/BTC feed.

 ## Asset Pairs

-The following asset pairs are officially supported by Empiric.
-More are added every week, so just reach out on [Twitter](https://twitter.com/EmpiricNetwork) or [Discord](https://discord.com/invite/N7sM7VzfJB) if you have a specific one you need.
+The following asset pairs are officially supported by Pragma.
+More are added every week, so just reach out on [Twitter](https://twitter.com/PragmaOracle) or [Discord](https://discord.com/invite/N7sM7VzfJB) if you have a specific one you need.

 The `pair_id` is calculated by utf-8 encoding the uppercased string (e.g. `str_to_felt("BTC/USD")`) and used to refer to specific feeds on-chain.